MicrosoftDocs/sysinternals/sysinternals/downloads/sdelete.md

 The only way to ensure that deleted files, as well as files that you encrypt with EFS, are safe from recovery is to use a secure delete application.
-Secure delete applications overwrite a deleted file's on-disk data using techiques that are shown to make disk data unrecoverable, even using recovery technology that can read patterns in magnetic media that reveal weakly deleted files. *SDelete* (Secure Delete) is such an application.
+Secure delete applications overwrite a deleted file's on-disk data using techniques that are shown to make disk data unrecoverable, even using recovery technology that can read patterns in magnetic media that reveal weakly deleted files. *SDelete* (Secure Delete) is such an application.
 You can use *SDelete* both to securely